Tunnel availability and failover

 cloudflaredinstance and generate a unique

-In a separate window, run the same command again:$ cloudflared tunnel run <NAME>
+In a separate window or on another host, run the same command again:$ cloudflared tunnel run <NAME>

 This will initialize another

 cloudflaredinstance and generate another

 tunnel infoto show each